ocupop/dart4web/src/_tutorials/remove-elements.md

 ---
-layout: tutorial
 reference: /src/site/docs/tutorials/remove-elements/

 title: "Remove DOM Elements"
 description: "Remove a child element from the DOM"

+nextpage:
+  url: /tutorials/shared-pkgs
+  title: "Install Shared Packages"
+prevpage:
+  url: /tutorials/add-elements
+  title: "Add Elements to the DOM"

+points:
+  - "Use _element_.remove() to remove an element from the DOM."
+  - "Remove all children from an element with _element_.children.clear()."
+  - "Function expressions are a convenient way to define single-use functions."
+  - "=> is a shorthand syntax for defining functions that contain just one expression."

 has-permalinks: true
 tutorial:
   id: remove-elements
-next: shared-pkgs/
-next-title: "Install Shared Packages"
-prev: add-elements/
-prev-title: "Add Elements to the DOM"
 ---

-{% capture whats_the_point %}

-* Use _element_.remove() to remove an element from the DOM.
-* Remove all children from an element with _element_.children.clear().
-* Function expressions are a convenient way to define single-use functions.
-* => is a shorthand syntax for defining functions that contain just one expression.

-{% endcapture %}

 {% comment %}
 NOTE: No sample_links section goes here because all the samples are in embedded DartPads.
 {% endcomment %}

-{% capture content %}

 <div class="tute-target-title">
 <h1>{{page.title}}</h1>